EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 #### How to Customize Sprites

-1. In `/home/deck/Applications/Distrobox/zelda3/`, right click `Open Terminal Here`, enter:
+1. In `/home/deck/Applications/Distrobox/zelda3/`, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `git clone --recursive https://github.com/snesrev/sprites-gfx.git`
 2. In `/home/deck/Applications/Distrobox/zelda3/`, right click `zelda3.ini`, click `Open with Kate` or a text editor of your choice
 3. Remove the `#` at the beginning of this line: `# LinkGraphics = sprites-gfx/snes/zelda3/link/sheets/megaman-x.2.zspr`